 Eurodesk aims to inform young people about European opportunities both in terms of mobility and participation.
 As the editor of the European Youth Portal, the Eurodesk network empowers and encourages young people to be active citizens of Europe, to voice their concerns and take part in policy processes.

-Eurodesk participates in the Structured Dialogue as an observer and provides content on the European Youth Portal.
+Eurodesk Brussels Link participates in the Youth Dialogue by attending and reporting on the EU Youth Conferences’ outcomes.
 Depending on the countries, Eurodesk national coordinators participate and/or promote the dialogue at national level.
-Grants are available to organisations willing to organise national projects.
+Grants are available to organisations willing to organise national projects, some of the Eurodesk multipliers are carrying local youth forums.

 - Young and old: Keeping up with the digital revolution